pacoispaco/coral/notes.md

 There are two well established sets of rules and recommendations for how taxa should be named, one for animals; [**ICZN** (International Code of Zoological Nomenclature)](http://www.iczn.org) and one for plants; [**ICN** (International Code of Nomenclature for algae, fungi, and plants)](http://www.iapt-taxon.org/nomen/main.php).
-These codes only describe rules for how names should be constructed, not
-*how* taxa should be classified into taxonomies.
-These rules also cover cases where taxa are rearranged in a taxonomy, which in the case of taxa at the species and genus level, mean that the names of these taxa need to be changed.
+These codes only describe nomenclatural och formal rules for how names should be constructed and arranged in taxonomies, not the scientific and biological pinciples for deciding how taxa should be arranged in taxonomies.

 ## The purpose of the Twitchspot taxonomy system

-The main purpose of the system is to provide a number of read-only API services for searching for and looking up names of animals and plants, based on source data from authoratative sources.
+The main purpose of the system is to provide a number of read-only API services for searching for and looking up scientific and vernaculat names of animals and plants, based on source data from authoratative sources.

 To begin with the system will handle bird names and taxonomies.
 Eventually I'll try other living animals, as well as plants.

 Today there is an estimated 11.000 different species of birds.
-If taxa for subspecies and higher taxa are inlcuded the total number of taxa is around 25.000.
+If taxa for subspecies and higher taxa are inlcuded the total number of taxa is around 35.000.

 Birds are a group of organisms that is fairly well researched and also for which there is a lot of active research going on.
 There has been a lot of renaming and reclassification the last 40 years and it is still going on.
-There are also differing opinions on a number of species and groups of species regarding both their species status as well as their classification.
+There are also differing opinions in the scientific community on a number of species and groups of species regarding both their species status as well as their classification.
 That means that there today exists a number of different taxonomies for birds, even though they mostly differ in details.

 Today, most scientific classifications and taxonomies for birds are based on Sibley and Monroes classification presented in *Phylogeny and Classification of Birds* (1990).
-But there exist differing opinions on a number of species of birds, whether they should be split into other species or not, or classifed under other genus.

 The system for bird names should be able to: